ColinTreanor/Hackku2024_XRPL/README.md

 - **Kyle Spragg** - Front-End Maestro
 - **Colin Traenor** - Back-End Alchemist

-## License
-This project is licensed under the [MIT License](LICENSE.md) - see the file for details.

 ## Acknowledgments
 - Big shoutout to everyone who participated in HackKU 2024!
-- Our mentor who provided invaluable insights.
+- Event sponsors and staff that made it all happen.
 - Coffee, for being our trusted companion during the hackathon.

 ---
 > This project was crafted with care during HackKU 2024.
 It may not be perfect, but it sure has a pouch full of potential!
-Thank you to all teh organizers and sponsors for holding such a great event.
-Our team could not appreciate the opportunity more!